DATA422-24S2/project_lab_02_groupE/README.md

 The rscripts that obtain the SA2 codes for each individual CBD e.g 001_auckland_cbd_df.R require a shapefile which can be downloaded from the StatNZ website (provided in the Data Sources section)

 ## 5. Visualising the data
 04_visualise.R is where all of the visualisations for graphs occur using the data from the analyzed files.
-Bar charts and line graphs can be created here.
+Maps are created in this file.
+To call it, copy the line of code below the source functions.
+To see how it looks, just remove the hashtags in the 04_visualise.R file.

+Maps created: A leaflet map is created to show the general boundary of the CBD.
+This also allows the user to see what the boundary looks like in an actual interactive map.

+A ggplot map is created to show the SA2 regions contained within the boundary along with their code.

+Example of the scripts being ran: 000_auckland_cbd.R takes the CBD data from the previous script ran (03_analyse.R) and creates a ggplot map based on the SA2 codes

 ## 6. Exporting the data
 05_export.R exports the data to ...

 # Contributors
 David Ewing

 Ann Benji

 Brayden Davies

 Matthew Madriaga